EventKit/eventkit-cloud/docs/settings.md

 #### User Groups Page Size
 The default number of users to be loaded on the Groups Page
 <pre>USER_GROUPS_PAGE_SIZE='20'</pre>
+#### Serving Estimates
+Estimates are provided for time to finish, data size, as well as in progress estimated finish times.
+This is enabled by default, but if adding new services or deploying eventkit for the first time, these values may not be very accurate.
+To disable these estimates:
+<pre>SERVE_ESTIMATES='false'</pre>

 ### Concurrency Settings